Sbargaoui/rustic/modules/README.md

-# Learn how organize code
+# Learn how to organize your code - DRY

 Our cli has two functionalities (greetings and bench) until now.\
 It is always better to split the desired logic in different files.